shhhkun/TrashPando/README.md

         - May need elevated permissions to call app uninstall string
         - First, simply read installed apps & sizes, and display in dashbaord (with their respective icons)
         - Later/After, add uninstall feature thats gated behind admin prompts

+- [ ] Caching:
+    - Avoid rescanning folders for file/folder size or other metrics if no changes are made on initial load
+    - Watch for folder changes with fs.watch

+- [ ] Database:
+    - Could use SQLite
+    - Introduce a App Activity Tracker/Usage Insights?
+    - Allow user to begin tracking apps of their choosing, helpful for understanding workflow or play habits

 ---